 Tutoring and assistance

 International students are asked to notify their Student Tutor at Student Union Laureamko about their arrival and travel arrangements, so that they can be met upon their arrival in Finland.
 The information will be gathered from the arriving students after they have been accepted to Laurea.
 It is highly recommended for exchange students to arrive during the Arrival Days, as the days have been selected to ensure that taking care of necessary practical issues is as smooth as possible before actual studies start.

 International planning officers, together with student affairs offices and faculty, assist exchange students in academic questions, i.e. studies and studying, and provide information especially related to exchange.
 Support is provided in face-to-face meetings and by e-mail and telephone.

-Student union Laureamko and its International Student Tutors also provide exchange students orientation and assistance.
+Student union Laureamko and its International Student Tutors also provide orientation and assistance to exchange students.
 This includes help from International Student Tutors with practical arrangements and studies, student card, social activities, trips and introduction to Finnish language and culture.
 Laureamko will contact all exchange students prior to their arrival.

 Exchange programmes at Laurea are for students from Laurea’s international partner institutions.
 Students who wish to study at Laurea on exchange programmes - such as Erasmus, Nordplus or Bilateral Agreement - should turn to the international office at their home institution in order to be selected into a programme before filling in the application to Laurea.

 (1.)
 You need to be nominated by your home institution first by the given deadline.
 A person responsible for international activities at your home institution needs to send the nomination information through Laurea's online nomination system.
 For access to the online nomination system, the international coordinator of your institution should contact the Laurea international planning officer of your field of study.